-Let’s zoom in on what it means to a be solicitor in the early 21st century, and what it might look like going forward.
+Let’s zoom in on what being a solicitor in the early 21st century means, and what it might look like going forward.
 If you ever wondered if being a solicitor is a good job, continue reading to get your answer.

-Pay is still quite lucrative for many lawyers, but the take-home pay really depends on how hard one is willing to work for it, how well you they doing and who they know.
+Pay is still quite lucrative for many lawyers, but the take-home pay really depends on how hard one is willing to work for it, how well you are doing, and who they know.

-In a recent survey conducted by IPSOS Mori, it appears lawyers aren’t perceived as trustworthy: perhaps a consequence of the societal and technology changes we’ve seen in the past decades.
-We must note, though, that today’s figures are definitely an improvement on previous years.
+In a recent survey conducted by IPSOS Mori, it appears lawyers aren’t perceived as trustworthy: perhaps a consequence of the societal and technological changes we’ve seen in the past decades.
+We must note, though, that today’s figures are definitely an improvement from previous years.

 17.9% had contemplated suicide during their career (double the general population).